nikolaybutnik/opencv-notebook/README.md

 <br>

 This method is used to increase object area and accentuate features.
 A pixel element in the original image is ‘1’ if at least one pixel under the kernel is ‘1’.
 In cases like noise removal, erosion is followed by dilation.
 Since erosion removes white noises, it also shrinks the object, so we dilate it.
 Since noise is gone we can increase our object area without the noise coming back.

-This method accepts two required and five optional parameters:

 - `image`: source image to be dilated.
 - `kernel`: the matrix of odd size (3,5,7) to be convolved with the image.